-What’s the future of the Swiss Abroad Organisation? - SWI swissinfo.ch
+What’s the future of the Swiss Abroad Organisation?

 The OSA has three platforms for the young generation of expats.

-Educationsuisse represents the 17 Swiss schools abroad with more than 7,500 pupils.
-The Swiss expats youth services can provide need-based financial support for holidays in Switzerland through a special foundation.
+Educationsuisseexternal link represents the 17 Swiss schools abroad with more than 7,500 pupils.
+The Swiss expats youth servicesexternal link can provide need-based financial support for holidays in Switzerland through a special foundation.
 Another OSA service organises holiday camps, language exchanges and courses for young expats on Switzerland’s political system.

 The differences between the old and the young are also noticeable in Swiss clubs and associations as well as in the Council of the Swiss Abroad.
 There is often a lack young members, as they are looking for different forms of organising themselves.

-Last year, for instance, the Youth Parliament of the Swiss Abroad was set up.
+Last year, for instance, the Youth Parliament of the Swiss Abroadexternal link was set up.
 And in Italy more than 60 different youth groups were founded in just a few years.
 This pioneering effort is very encouraging.

 swissinfo.ch: The OSA celebrates its 100th anniversary this year.
 What specific challenges does the organisation face in an age of increased mobility?